 Assistant Director of Graduate Studies: Nancy Levene

-Core Teaching Group in Religion and Modernity: Supriya Gandhi, Frank Griffel, Noreen Khawaja, Nancy Levene, Kathryn Lofton, Eliyahu Stern, Harry Stout
+Core Teaching Group in Religion and Modernity: Supriya Gandhi, Frank Griffel, Noreen Khawaja, Hwansoo Kim, Nancy Levene, Kathryn Lofton, Eliyahu Stern, Harry Stout

-Affiliated Faculty in Religion and Modernity: R. Howard Bloch (French, Humanities), Carolyn Dean (History), Paul Franks (Philosophy), Philip Gorski (Sociology), Bryan Garsten (Political Science, Humanities), Zareena Greewal (American Studies), Jennifer Herdt (Divinity), Hannan Hever (Comparative Literature, Judaic Studies), Willie Jennings (Divinity), Karuna Mantena (Political Science), Alan Mikhail (History), Samuel Moyn (Law, History), Isaac Nakhimovsky (History, Humanities), Paul North (Germanic Languages and Literatures), Sally Promey (American Studies, Divinity), Joanna Radin (History of Science and History of Medicine), Maurice Samuels (French), Marci Shore (History), Caleb Smith (English, American Studies), David Sorkin (History, Judaic Studies), Kathryn Tanner (Divinity), Linn Tonstad (Divinity), Francesca Trivellato (History), Michael Warner (English), Tisa Wenger (Divinity), R. John Williams (English), Jonathan Wyrtzen (Sociology)
+Affiliated Faculty in Religion and Modernity: R. Howard Bloch (French, Humanities), Carolyn Dean (History), Paul Franks (Philosophy, Judaic Studies), Philip Gorski (Sociology), Bryan Garsten (Political Science, Humanities), Zareena Greewal (American Studies), Jennifer Herdt (Divinity), Hannan Hever (Comparative Literature, Judaic Studies), Amy Hungerford (English, American Studies), Willie Jennings (Divinity), Karuna Mantena (Political Science), Alan Mikhail (History), Samuel Moyn (Law, History), Isaac Nakhimovsky (History, Humanities), Paul North (Germanic Languages and Literatures), Sally Promey (American Studies, Divinity), Joanna Radin (History of Science and History of Medicine), Maurice Samuels (French), Marci Shore (History), Caleb Smith (English, American Studies), David Sorkin (History, Judaic Studies), Kathryn Tanner (Divinity), Linn Tonstad (Divinity), Michael Warner (English, American Studies), Tisa Wenger (Divinity), R. John Williams (English), Jonathan Wyrtzen (Sociology)

 These guidelines are intended to provide information concerning the program in Religion and Modernity within the Department of Religious Studies.
 The aim is to provide norms and expectations to serve as points of reference from which to develop a program of study.
 It is also to indicate the requirements for the degree and the procedures for meeting them.
 All students must work with the faculty, the Assistant Director of Graduate Studies (ADGS) for Religion and Modernity, and the Director of Graduate Studies (DGS) for the Department of Religious Studies to define their own particular program.
 Students will meet with faculty early in their academic program to refine their interests and to design a course of study which will prepare them for qualifying examinations and subsequent work.
 The program stresses collaborative mentoring and careful oversight of student development.
 Adjustments in students’ programs can be made to accommodate newly developing interests and changing course offerings.